 Finally, you’ll need to know what kind of fixtures you plan to use.
 While we don’t want to stifle anyone’s style, there are a few guidelines that we enforce.
 A copy of our display guidelines is provided when you apply, if you apply online, you can come into the store to receive a copy.

 Once you have everything together, you’re ready to apply!
-Either come into the store to pick up a paper application, or use our online form!
+Either come into the store to pick up a paper application, print one using the link below, or use our online form!
 Applications generally take 1-2 days to be processed, and you will receive a phone call to let you know whether or not you’ve been approved.

 Paying to have a Microstore in Small Shops Marketplace is done in simple, monthly installments.
 However, the exact amount that is to be paid for a given space can at times be a little more complicated.